djalbat/Easy-DragAndDrop/README.md

 secondExplorer.removeDirectory('Second explorer/Second directory', false);
 ```

 Both the `removeFile()` and `removeDirectory()` methods have a second, optional `removeEmptyParentDirectories` argument.
 The default is `false`.
-If you try to remove a file or directory more than once, nothing happens.
+You cannot remove the topmost directory, and if you try to remove a file or directory more than once, nothing happens.

 ### Dragging between elements